Vessel (Twenty One Pilots album): Production

-The songs "Ode to Sleep", "Holding On to You", "Car Radio", "Guns for Hands" and "Trees" were taken from their previous independent album, Regional at Best (2011), and re-recorded for Vessel; as a result, the former project was pulled from distribution by the band's newly-signed label, Fueled by Ramen.
+The songs "Ode to Sleep", "Holding On to You", "Car Radio", "Guns for Hands" and "Trees" were taken from their previous independent album, Regional at Best (2011), and re-recorded for Vessel; as a result, the former project was pulled from distribution by the band's newly signed label, Fueled by Ramen.
 Joseph had composed Regional at Best "not knowing whether or not people were going to hear it" and viewed Vessel as an opportunity to complete these songs.
 Joseph revealed that he first attempted to record the song "Trees" when he was 17.

 Recording for Vessel took place at Rocket Carousel Studio, located in Los Angeles, California with Greg Wells producing.
 Wells provided additional synths, keyboards and programming Wells mixed the album, while Ian McGregor helped with recording.
-Mastering was performed by Howie Weinberg and Dan Gerbarg at Howie Weinberg Mastering, also in Los Angeles..
-While most of the album is massively arranged, the final song "Truce" is a stripped-down piano ballad (without any synths, bass, or even drums); in fact, the song's music (and some of its vocals) was being reversed and re-used for the final song of the band's newest record - Breach (this song being "Intentions").
+Mastering was performed by Howie Weinberg and Dan Gerbarg at Howie Weinberg Mastering, also in Los Angeles.
+While most of the album is massively arranged, the final song "Truce" is a stripped-down piano ballad (without any synths, bass, or even drums); in fact, the song's music (and some of its vocals) was reversed and re-used for the final song of the band's 2025 record Breach (this song being "Intentions").

 The album cover features the duo's paternal grandfathers.
-The man on the left is Dun's grandfather Earl Owen Dun, who died shortly after the album's release, and the man on the right is Joseph's grandfather Robert O. "Bobby" Joseph, who died on March 17, 2018.
+The man on the left is Dun's grandfather Earl Owen Dun, who died on March 1, 2013, just two months after the release of the album, and the man on the right is Joseph's grandfather Robert O. "Bobby" Joseph, who died on March 17, 2018, a couple of months before the band's eventual release of their album Trench in October that year.

 In a fan interview, Joseph spoke on the meaning behind the album's name, saying that "a vessel (our body) is an object carrying something far more important than the outer shell, and when we die, that is set free and lives on."